-The purpose of the amendment is to provide the Company greater flexibility with respect to managing its common stock in connection with such corporate purposes as may be considered advisable by the Board.
-These corporate purposes could include, without limitation: the issuance of shares in connection with equity or convertible debt financings; the issuance of shares in connection with acquisitions; the issuance of shares on exercise of options or other awards granted under the Company's various equity compensation plans or in connection with other employee benefit plans; and other general corporate purposes.
-The Company does not have any current intention to issue shares in connection with acquisitions or pursuant to an equity financing outside of the exercise of options under the Company's existing equity compensation plans.
+The purpose of the amendment is to provide us greater flexibility with respect to managing our common stock in connection with such corporate purposes as may be considered advisable by our Board.
+These corporate purposes could include, without limitation: the issuance of shares in connection with equity or convertible debt financings; the issuance of shares in connection with acquisitions; the issuance of shares on exercise of options or other awards granted under our various equity compensation plans or in connection with other employee benefit plans; and other general corporate purposes.
+We do not have any current plan, commitment, arrangement, understanding, or agreement, either oral or written, regarding the issuance of shares of common stock in connection with acquisitions or pursuant to an equity financing outside of the exercise of options under our existing equity compensation plans, and we have not allocated any specific portion of the proposed increase in the authorized number of shares of common stock to any particular purpose.